YeagerCS/TheMath_.NET-Class/README.md

 - Ceil(x) => rounds up a number.

 ## Calculus
 - Integral(func, a, b) => returns the definite integral of the function string 'func' going from a to b.
+  The method takes a function string like "ln(x)x^2" and this string is converted to an actual function by utilizing the ```org.mariuszgromada.math.mxparser``` NuGet package.

 # Details